 Creating A Natural Appearance And Improve Functionality

 Conversely, a dental bridge acts as a restorative bridge that replaces a missing tooth with an artificial one.
 A bridge is affixed permanently by cementing or attaching it to surrounding natural teeth.
 The teeth on either side of the missing tooth will support a false tooth creating a natural appearance and improved functionality.
 Keep in mind that a bridge is a permanent type of dental appliance that can only be removed by a dental care provider.
 While both dental solutions have their benefits, only you and your dental care provider can determine which option is best.
-Contact your dentist in Walnut Creek, Massood Darvishzadeh, DDS at Dental Implant Solutions today for more information on dental bridges and partial dentures.
+Contact your dentist in Walnut Creek, Massood Darvishzadeh, DDS at Dental Implant Solutions today for more information on dental bridges vs partial dentures.